LilithTundrus/e621-API-Docs/docs/Comments.md

 Base URL is `https://e621.net/comment/hide.json`

-**Note**: This does not effect the API-facing endpoints and is typically only done from a user's perspectives
+**Note**: This does not effect the API-facing endpoints and is typically only done from a user's perspective

 #### POST Parameters